buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 -->

+In an age of information overload, **establishing a clear information architecture – so that we ensure our users can find their way – is more critical than ever**.

 Given that this chapter is titled ‘Information Architecture’, I think it’s important I explain what that means!
 Essentially, **information architecture focuses on organising and structuring information so we can improve its findability and discoverability**.

 **The information architecture of websites and applications is critical** because – if it's done well – it will enable users to find the information they're looking for and complete the tasks that they need to complete.
 Conversely, if the information architecture is ill-considered, it leads to frustrated users who will very quickly find an alternative solution.